Inquest: Cranberries singer O’Riordan drowned after drinking

 LONDON (AP) — The Cranberries singer Dolores O’Riordan accidentally drowned in a bathtub after drinking, a coroner’s inquest concluded Thursday.

-A police officer told the inquest at Westminster Coroner’s Court that O’Riordan was found submerged in her bathtub at a London hotel on Jan.
+A police officer told the inquest at Westminster Coroner’s Court that a pajama-clad O’Riordan was found submerged in her bathtub at a London hotel on the morning of Jan.
 15.

 The 46-year-old singer didn’t leave a note and there was no evidence of self-harm.

 Five miniature alcohol bottles and a bottle of champagne were found in the room, and toxicology tests revealed a blood alcohol level four times the legal limit for driving.
+“Therapeutic” amounts of prescription medication were also found, the inquest heard.

 Most Read Nation & World Stories